311crimemap/nuisancemaps/api/README.md

 Enabling a maven profile (think selecting `pom.xml` values) doesn't pass into the Spring runtime, so system args need to be _additionally_ passed.

 It's safest to just pass both a profile and system arg. (see test command)

+##### Injection / Mocks

+Testing a class, often setup the DI'd input as a `@Mock`, and then `@InjectMocks` into the variable.

+Injecting a Mock gives Mockito the lifecyle of the instance, which includes calling its constructor.

+If explicitly initalize anything outside of DI, it overwrites Mocks or any autowiring provided by Spring.

+Can't `@InjectMocks` and `@Autowired` within the same instance - causes conflict.
+Best to rethink the tests.
+All mocks.
+Or not.

 ##### Controller Test, Mocked requests: